ReWittmann/blockSQP_2/README.md

-This repository is now hosted under blockSQP2 <https://github.com/ReWittmann/blockSQP2>
+This repository was renamed to blockSQP2 <https://github.com/ReWittmann/blockSQP2>